 Over the last several years, population health and medical fields have made significant advancements in addressing this area.
 Even so, health equity remains an ongoing focus for policy makers and leadership in the health care industry.
 In order to successfully improve population health, we must remain aware of the disparities within the populations we are analyzing, and find appropriate solutions to address them.

-To that end, we are excited to announce an upcoming e-guide focused on addressing health equity using the ACG System, “Disparities in Health Care and How Population Health Analytics Can Help”.
+To that end, we are excited to announce an e-guide focused on addressing health equity using the ACG System, “Disparities in Health Care and How Population Health Analytics Can Help”.
 In this free e-guide, you’ll learn how to:

-Keep an eye on our blog to be the first to read it when it’s released.
-Or click here to subscribe to our email list to be notified about future blog posts and start receiving valuable insights from population health experts at Johns Hopkins.
+Click here to subscribe to our email list to be notified about future blog posts and start receiving valuable insights from population health experts at Johns Hopkins.

 If you have any questions or want to learn more about the ACG System, please email us at acginfo@jh.edu or if you are an existing ACG System customer, please contact your account manager.